axibase/atsd/sql/README.md

 # SQL

-ATSD supports SQL for retrieving time series data stored in the database.
+ATSD supports SQL for retrieving, inserting, and deleting time series data stored in the database.

-SQL statements can be executed interactively via the web-based [console](sql-console.md), on [schedule](#scheduler), and using the [JDBC](https://github.com/axibase/atsd-jdbc) driver.
+SQL statements can be executed via the web-based [console](sql-console.md), on [schedule](#scheduler), or using the [JDBC](https://github.com/axibase/atsd-jdbc) and [ODBC](https://github.com/axibase/atsd-odbc) drivers.

 * [Syntax](#syntax)
   * [SELECT Expression](#select-expression)